The Flex Program has two goals

 The recording can be found here!
 Passcode: 0y6p*7K!

-This meeting will feature Niobrara Community Hospital and Dana Gilleland (CEO), who will talk about their decreased days in A/R, 96% collection ratio, and other big changes they are making in Lusk as well as changes in other CAHs.
+This meeting featured Niobrara Community Hospital and Dana Gilleland (CEO), who talked about their decreased days in A/R, 96% collection ratio, and other big changes they are making in Lusk as well as changes in other CAHs.

 Rural Emergency Hospital (REH) Designation